-- To independently verify the quality of the U.S. Department of Energy monitoring programs at the Hanford Site by conducting split, collocated, and independent sampling at locations having the potential to release radionuclides to the environment or locations which may be impacted by such releases. - To use the DOH oversight data to assess impacts to the public by comparing radionuclide concentrations in samples potentially impacted by Hanford with concentrations in background samples.
+- To independently verify the quality of the U.S. Department of Energy monitoring programs at the Hanford Site by conducting split, collocated, and independent sampling at locations having the potential to release radionuclides to the environment or locations which may be impacted by such releases. - To independently to assess impacts to the public using the DOH oversight data to compare radionuclide concentrations in samples potentially impacted by Hanford with concentrations in background samples.
 With the primary role of oversight, the DOH monitoring program is not intended to completely characterize environmental radiation from the Hanford Site, nor is it intended to find and report the highest environmental contaminant concentrations. - To address public concerns related to environmental radiation at Hanford.